Our VIPs are spoilt, as you should be! We’ll give you early access to VIP offers, new releases, styling tips & inspiration.

 It is super easy to get a cleaning routine happening for engineered timber flooring.

-Yes, your engineered timber flooring can be refinished many times over.
-This is a job for the professionals because if sanding is needed, it needs to be super light to remove just the top urethane coating, leaving the French Oak layer untouched.
+Yes, your engineered timber flooring can be refinished.
+This is a job for the professionals because if sanding is needed, it needs to be super light to remove just the top lacquer coating, leaving the hardwood layer untouched.
 You don’t want to change the colour of your floor by removing the original staining colour.

 A recoating lacquer such as Treffet lacquer will need to be applied to complete the refinishing.